kimandrews/Wireworm_popgen/README.md

-# Pipeline for wireworm genome assembly & RADseq genotyping
+# Pipeline for wireworm genome assembly, RADseq genotyping, & genome skimming

 Analyses implemented in the following manuscript: